Posted - July 18, 2014 | Updated : August 24, 2015

 The deep reds and blues colorist Ian Hannin gave the Spider really jumps out here and I love how big Tan made the Absorbing Man.
 This is what I'm talking about.
-This is the Marvel villain that goes head-to-head with Thor or the Hulk in a regular basis.
+This is the Marvel villain that goes head-to-head with Thor or the Hulk.
 Then we have this panel too.

 Thank you Mr. Hudlin for at least insinuating that Creed turned to aluminum.
 I reiterate, a fight with the Absorbing Man is most enjoyable when the reader knows what he just turned into.